jtpack/Blue-and-Pink-Synth-Editor/README.md

 - `pyinstaller BlueAndPinkSynthEditor.spec`

-## 8. Run ii from the command line to make sure it works
+## 8. Run it From the Command Line to Make Sure it Works
 - macOS:
   - `~/Blue-and-Pink-Synth-Editor/dist/BlueAndPinkSynthEditor.app/Contents/MacOS/BlueAndPinkSynthEditor`
   - Move the app to your Applications folder: